 But without significant changes – many of which supermarkets have already undertaken – the disease could still spread in supermarkets, due to people coming into contact with each other.

-Below are seven key changes supermarkets are implementing to make shopping safer, and seven things you can do to help.
+Below are seven key changes supermarkets have implemented to make shopping safer, and eight things you can do to help.

-- Find out more: Which? coronavirus advice hub
+- Find out more: can you catch coronavirus from shopping?

 Seven changes supermarkets have made